-Tires should be inspected every 6,000 to 8,000 miles (10 000 to 13 000 km) for any signs of unusual wear.
-If unusual wear is present, rotate your tires as soon as possible and check wheel alignment.
+Tires should be rotated every 6,000 to 8,000 miles (10 000 to 13 000 km).
+Any time you notice unusual wear, rotate your tires as soon as possible and check wheel alignment.
 Also check for damaged tires or wheels.
 See "When It's Time for New Tires" and "Wheel Replacement" later in this section for more information.